-- Scheduling and verifying appointments
+- Scheduling and confirming appointments

 - Prepping patients for teeth cleanings and treatments

-- Sterilizing and preparing instruments for dentists
+- Sterilizing and preparing dental instruments

 - Giving instruments to dentists during procedures

 - Preparing X-ray machines and processing X-rays